 Dan Klyn of The Understanding Group defines IA as the combination of the following 3 things:

 - Ontology – discovering, defining, and articulating the rules and patterns that govern the meaning of what we intend to communicate.

 - Taxonomy – developing systems and structures for what everything is called, where everything is placed, and the relationship between labels and categories.

 - Choreography – anticipating the way users and information want to flow and creating a path for change over time.

-According to Peter Morville, the purpose of your IA is to help users understand where they are, what they’ve found, what’s around, and what to expect.
-Information architecture includes:
+According to Peter Morville of Semantic Studios, the purpose of your IA is to help users understand where they are, what they’ve found, what’s around, and what to expect.
+Information architecture includes the following:

 Information Architecture Systems and Principles

-To be successful, you need a diverse understanding of industry standards and basics for creating, storing, accessing, managing and presenting information.
+To be successful, you need a diverse understanding of industry standards and basics for creating, storing, accessing, managing, and presenting information.
 In order to create these systems of information, you need to understand the interdependent nature of users, content, and context.
-These information and knowledge management systems include:
+These information and knowledge management systems include the following: